 FaceBook page: Greenville EPIC Club

-Scotia-Glenville Campus Life clubs run on Wednesday nights (middle school) and Friday nights (high school) when school is in session.
+Scotia-Glenville Campus Life clubs run on Friday nights when school is in session.
 If School is cancelled we will not have club that evening.
 We start out with time for snacks and social interaction between the students.
 After we spend time catching up with each other, we have “The Talk”.
 A leader or an occasional guest will share some of their story and how Jesus fits into their life.
 We end “The Talk” with a time of Q&A.

 Most weeks we have a game or two involving some type of challenge or a game that creates an atmosphere conducive to social interaction.
 We end the night with free time.
 During the free time the gym is open for sports activity and leaders use this time to further connect with the students.
 We have board games, some card games (spot it) and leaders do other activities with the kids who do not want to play sports.
 The free time provides natural opportunities for our leaders to connect with kids in a deeper way without having to pull them aside and fear that other kids are watching them.